dima767/inspektr/README.md

 ***

      /**
-     * Implementation of {@link com.github.inspektr.audit.AuditTrailManager} to persist the
+     * Implementation of {@link org.jasig.inspektr.audit.AuditTrailManager} to persist the
      * audit trail to the  AUDIT_TRAIL table in RDBMS of choice
      * <p/>
      * <pre>